pzl/uua/README.md

   password:" > uua.yaml
 echo "    some-user-name: " $(mkpass) >> uua.yaml # change to actual user's name, repeat for other users
 ```

+(`mkpass` is a utility that comes with `uua`.
+It generates argon2-hashed passwords with a random salt.)

 See [Set Authentication](#set-authentication)